girishmotwani/reverseproxy/README.md

 Use cases:
 1. Use reverse proxy for load balancing
 2. Use reverse proxy for adding/modifying/deleting http request/response headers
 3. Use reverse proxy to modify the Request/Response data.
-For example, encrypt data.
+For example, encrypt data
 4. Use reverse proxy to inspect data (read only)